Vers360/Delicious-recipes/README.md

 * [Technologies](#technologies)

 ## General info
-This project is a simple webpage.
+This project is a basic webpage with some recipes.

 ## Technologies
 Project is created with: